 Keiichi Tanaami

-Keiichi Tanaami is a legendary pop artist from postwar Japan, renowned for his contributions to various artistic genres, including graphic design, illustration, video, sculpture, and painting.
+A legendary pop artist from postwar Japan, Keiichi Tanaami is renowned for his contributions to various artistic genres, including graphic design, illustration, video, sculpture, and painting.
 Born in Tokyo in 1936, Tanaami experienced the devastating Great Tokyo Air Raid during World War II when he was just nine years old.
 This traumatic event had a profound impact on his future artistic endeavors, as he drew inspiration from the eclectic and storytelling images imprinted in his mind during that time.

 Throughout his career, Tanaami explored different mediums and styles, showcasing his versatility and innovation.
 At the start of his journey, he focused on American experimental films and even created works like “Good-by Elvis and USA (1971).
 He actively engaged with prominent figures in the art world, participating in happenings organized by Yoko Ono and collaborating on video projects with Nam June Paik.
 His creative talent extended to illustration and graphic design for fashion magazines, and he was an active participant in the Neo-Dada movement, collaborating with notable artists such as Ushio Shinohara, Robert Rauschenberg, and Michel Tapié.